Akronae/Proteus/README.md

 * Dictionary<,>

 Nested class are serialized as well.
-You don't need to worry about the space that a number takes, Proteus will figure out automatically how to encode it.
+You don't need to worry about the space that a number take, Proteus will figure out automatically how to encode it.
 For instance:
 ```cs
 serializer.Serialize(1); // 01-00-01